 - to comply with applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;

 - Alcentra may, in the future, sell or otherwise transfer some or all of its assets to a third party.
-Your personal information, technical information about your device or browser and/or other anonymous information we obtain from you via the websites may be disclosed to any potential or actual third party purchasers of such assets and/or may be among those assets transferred for the purposes mentioned in the notice.
+Your personal information, technical information about your device or browser and/or other anonymous information we obtain from you via the websites may be disclosed to any potential or actual third party purchasers of such assets and/or may be among those assets transferred.

 In this section you can find out more about: